DeisData/unix-shell/session-4.md

 ```

 ### Checking on your loop before you run it!
 It can be a good idea to run your loop with `echo` in front of you commands, to make sure it will act the way you believe.
-For example, in the loop above I may want to first run `echo "bash goostats $datafile stats$datafile"` before I run the loop to execute the `goostats` program.
+For example, in the loop above I may want to first run `echo "bash goostats $datafile stats-$datafile"` before I run the loop to execute the `goostats` program.

 ## Commands We Already Know
 - Navigating File System